Talk to a Texas Maritime Collision Attorney about Your Rights for Free

 These may be issues onboard one or both vessels involved in the collision.
 Regardless of where the issue(s) happen, all workers (and passengers) onboard each vessel have clear legal rights.
 In addition, families who lose loved ones have clear legal rights as well.
-However, asserting these legal rights isn’t easy, and victims and their families should consult with a maritime collision attorney as soon as possible.
+However, asserting these legal rights isn’t easy, and victims and their families should consult with a Houston maritime collision attorney as soon as possible.

 What Compensation Will a Maritime Collision Law Firm Pursue for Victims and Families?